6 Introduction to the Command Line

 unzip Boosted-BBB.zip

-We know that our collaborator has shared with us some pictures from animals that we need to use for our research, and according to your collaborator they are marked with JPG.
+We know that our collaborator has shared with us some pictures from animals that we need to use for our research, and according to our collaborator they are marked with JPG.
 We first try to check the contents of the directory to find them quickly.

 ls Boosted-BBB